Internal Documents Detail Amazon’s Titus Data Center Modernization Program

 Industry context

-Observed patterns in similar transitions: hyperscalers that retrofit or redesign facilities for high-density GPUs face higher upfront capital and operational complexity, including stricter electrical engineering, thermal-validation testing, and adherence to emissions and noise constraints.
+Observed patterns in similar transitions: hyperscalers that redesign facilities for high-density GPUs face higher upfront capital and operational complexity, including stricter electrical engineering, thermal-validation testing, and adherence to emissions and noise constraints.
 Reporting that AWS is both investing heavily in capex and documenting an internal program to adapt facilities fits an industry-wide trend where cloud providers must reconcile hardware vendor roadmaps with in-house silicon efforts.

 What to watch